NET WORTH: $150 million, estimated

 FUNDING AREAS: Arts & Culture, Education & Youth, Human Services, Global Humanitarian Work

 OVERVIEW: Hugh Jackman and his wife Deborra-Lee Furness conduct their philanthropy through the Jackman Family Foundation.
 The couple prioritizes children’s welfare with an emphasis on adoption and education for children with language-based learning disabilities.
-They also invest in the arts and global outfits.
+They also invest in the arts and global organizations.
 Deborra-Lee, a humanitarian and adoption advocate, remains a strong force in the couple's giving.

 BACKGROUND: Born in Sydney, Australia, Hugh Jackman began his acting career on stage, appearing in several Melbourne musicals, and later won a Tony Award for his role as Peter Allen in The Boy from Oz.
-In Hollywood, Jackman has gained international fame for his work in films like Kate & Leopold, Van Helsing, The Prestige, Australia and X-Men.
+In Hollywood, Jackman has gained international fame for his work in films like Kate & Leopold, Van Helsing, The Prestige, Australia, and X-Men.

 ARTS & CULTURE: Jackman and Deborra-Lee have been acting for years and sustain a commitment to the arts and culture across their philanthropy.
 Past grantees include American Museum of the Moving Image, American Theatre Wing, Film Forum, Museum of Modern Art, Whitney Museum and Academy of Television Arts and Sciences Foundation.
 In 2014, the couple also launched the Jackman Furness Foundation for the Performing Arts in Australia.
 JFFPA now collaborates with the Western Australian Academy of Performing Arts (WAAPA) at Edith Cowan University, Jackman’s alma mater.